BatuhanYilmaz26/Churn-Predictor/README.md

 - This project is a customer churn prediction system built using the [Telco Customer Churn dataset](https://www.kaggle.com/datasets/blastchar/telco-customer-churn).
 - The dataset contains information about customer demographics, payment details and services that the customer signed up for.
 - Trained and evaluated various machine learning models such as Logistic Regression, SVC, Random Forest Classifier, Decision Tree Classifier, XGBoost Classifier, LightGBM Classifier.
-- Performed feature selection using Recursive Feature Elimination technique and tuned the hyperparameters for the best performing model which was Logistic Regression model.
+- Performed feature selection using Recursive Feature Elimination technique and tuned the hyperparameters for the best performing model, the Logistic Regression model.
 - Logistic Regression model predicts whether the customer is likely to churn or happy with the services, with an accuracy score of 81.1% and an F1 score of 80.6%.
 - Saved the best model using [joblib library](https://joblib.readthedocs.io/en/latest/) and used it to build an interactive web application.
 - Built the web app using [Streamlit](https://streamlit.io) and deployed it on [Heroku](https://www.heroku.com).